Frequently Asked Questions

 A Resident Assistant (RA) is a undergraduate student and housing employee who is assigned to each floor or wing in every residence hall on campus.
 These students live on the wing and have been hired through a competitive selection process and trained in communication, conflict resolution, and group facilitation.
 They are also involved with organizing group activities and programs in which everyone can be involved.

-Residence Life Coordinators (RLCs) are full-time housing staff that live in the apartment in Walsh and Brannon Halls.
-RHDs and RLCs are responsible for their overall building and have extensive housing experience and training in student affairs.
+Resident Directors (RD) are full-time housing staff that live in the residence hall spaces.
+RDs are responsible for their overall building area and have extensive housing experience and training in student affairs.
 These staff members take on more responsibility, yet still oversee staff in their building and can assist students with resolving issues.
 Our staff members are special people who work hard to build community within the residence hall system and to help our residents succeed at UND.

 Dining Services staff members are trained to assist with special types of dietary needs.
 See special diet information.